Vist233/infinity-agents/README.md

 # Infinity Agents

-An AI agent for paper searching and summarization.
+An AI agent for paper searching and summarization, now with real-time streaming responses via WebSockets.

 ## Table of Contents